parrt/cs601/projects/doublekey.md

 ## Submission

 You will clone your student repository to your local disk and develop in that directory, committing files and changes as necessary.
+You can use ```git``` from the command-line, from within your IDE (such as [Intellij](http://www.jetbrains.com/idea/download/)), or using the free [SourceTree](http://www.sourcetreeapp.com/) app.

-When testing, i'll use my own DoubleKeyMap.
+When testing, i'll use the ```DoubleKeyMap``` from the repo.

 You are creating a library, NOT a main program.
 Your code should not generate any output.
 You must submit all your source code for credit.